Best Netflix Series for Teens

-13 Reasons Why is more than a television series, it’s a commentary on the lives teens could be living in real life and should be seen by teens and parents alike.
+13 Reasons Why is more than a television series, it’s a commentary on the life’s teens could be living in real life and should be seen by teens and parents alike.

 While the show surrounds some phallic graffiti, it’s more of a background aspect of the show.
-Like 13 Reasons Why, American Vandal is set in a random high school in the US and what happens here is a mystery that you will surely solve over and over again before you get the real answer.
+Like 13 Reasons Why, American Vandal is set in a random high school in the US and what happens here is a mystery that you will surely solve repeatedly before you get the genuine answer.

-In order to prove that he’s a psychopath, this young man needs to find his first kill, but love keeps getting in the way and it’s hilarious.
-One of the reasons this show is on the list is because it takes the common coming of age story we all know and puts a new angle on the idea by adding a possible future serial killer to the mix.
+To prove that he’s a psychopath, this young man needs to find his first kill, but love keeps getting in the way and it’s hilarious.
+One of the reasons this show is on the list is because it takes the common coming of age story, we all know and puts a new angle on the idea by adding a potential future serial killer to the mix.

 Best Netflix Series for Teens | Stranger Things

 Let’s get dark, ‘80’s style!
 Stranger Things has become a phenomenon all its own.
 This show follows a group of boys and a superpowered young girl as they fight the forces of another dimension.
 Taking inspiration from “It” and “E.T.”, Stranger Things is a thrill ride no teen will want to miss.